David Soul

-David Soul (born David Richard Solberg; August 28, 1943) is an American-British actor and singer.
-He is known for his role as Detective Kenneth "Hutch" Hutchinson in the television series Starsky & Hutch from 1975 to 1979; Joshua Bolt on Here Come the Brides from 1968 to 1970; and Officer John Davis in Magnum Force in 1973.
-As a singer, he scored one US hit and five UK hits with songs such as "Don't Give Up on Us" (US & UK No. 1) in 1976 and "Silver Lady" (UK No. 1) in 1977.
+David Soul (born David Richard Solberg; August 28, 1943 – January 4, 2024) was an American-British actor and singer.
+With a career spanning five decades, he rose to prominence for portraying Detective Kenneth "Hutch" Hutchinson in the American television series Starsky & Hutch from 1975 to 1979.
+His other notable roles included Joshua Bolt on Here Come the Brides from 1968 to 1970 and as the lead actor in the 1979 American TV movie Salem's Lot.
+Soul also portrayed Officer John Davis in the 1973 movie Magnum Force.

+During his career, Soul also found success as a singer, achieving a number one single on the US Billboard Hot 100 in 1977 with "Don't Give Up on Us", which also peaked at number one in the United Kingdom and Canada.
+He achieved a further four top 10 entries and an additional number one single on the UK Singles Chart with "Silver Lady".
+In the 1990s, Soul moved to the UK and found renewed success on the West End stage.
+He also made cameo appearances in British TV shows, including Little Britain, Holby City, and Lewis.

 Early life

-Soul was born on August 28, 1943, in Chicago, Illinois, United States, and is of Norwegian descent.
-His mother, June Johnanne (Nelson), was a teacher, and his father, Dr. Richard W. Solberg, was a Lutheran minister, professor of History and Political Science, and director of Higher Education for the Lutheran Church in America (now part of the ELCA).
+Soul was born on August 28, 1943, in Chicago, Illinois, and was of Norwegian descent.
+His mother, June Joanne (Nelson), was a teacher, and his father, Dr. Richard W. Solberg, was a Lutheran minister, professor of History and Political Science, and director of Higher Education for the Lutheran Church in America (now part of the ELCA).
 Both of Soul's grandfathers were evangelists.
-Dr. Solberg was also senior representative for Lutheran World Relief during the reconstruction of Germany after World War II from 1949 until 1956.
-Because of this, the family moved frequently during Soul's youth.
+Dr. Solberg was also senior representative for Lutheran World Relief during the reconstruction of Germany after World War II from 1953 until 1956.
+Because of this, the family moved frequently during Soul's youth, later learning Spanish.
+David's brother Daniel became a Lutheran pastor.

 The family was living in Sioux Falls, South Dakota, where Soul's father taught political science and history at Augustana College, when Soul graduated from that city's Washington High School.
 Soul attended Augustana College for two years before the family moved again, this time to Mexico City, where he studied for one year at the University of the Americas.

 While in Mexico, inspired by students who taught him to play the guitar, Soul changed his direction and decided to follow his passion for music.
-His first appearance upon returning from Mexico was in a club in Minneapolis, The 10 O'Clock Scholar.
+Upon returning from Mexico, he was hired to sing in a club at the University of Minnesota, The 10 O'Clock Scholar.